Open enrollment for 2024 is happening now!

 How much does it cost?

 National ARVC has negotiated a one-of-a-kind combined music licensing agreement as an exclusive National ARVC member benefit.
 It will protect you from music copyright liability for all artists covered by your selected PROs at drastically reduced rates.
-The discounted rates under the National ARVC member licensing agreement are based on the fee structure for 2023, listed below.
+The discounted rates under the National ARVC member licensing agreement are based on the fee structure for 2024.

 How do these rates compare to the standard rate the PROs charge other venues?

 The negotiated rates for National ARVC members reflect as much as a 50% discount over current published licensing rates for ASCAP and BMI.
 Negotiated rates for SESAC reflect a 26% average discount over the current rate.
 GMR rates reflect a 28% discount over public rates.

 If I purchase the ARVC Music License, will I continue receiving calls from the PROs?